launchdarkly/terraform-provider-launchdarkly/website/docs/d/team_member.html.markdown

 Provides a LaunchDarkly team member data source.

-This resource allows you to retrieve team member information from your LaunchDarkly organization.
+This data source allows you to retrieve team member information from your LaunchDarkly organization.

 ## Example Usage